First Year Experience

 The academic component is the Preceptorial Program, where students are placed in a small class in which the professor acts as an academic advisor and a current student serves as the “preceptorial assistant.”
 The professor provides academic counseling to students regarding which classes to take and an explanation of the core curriculum.
 The preceptorial assistant acts as a mentor to new students and a point of contact for any inquiries about life at USD.
 The preceptorial assistant also gives students a better understanding of what to expect the upcoming semester.

-The residential life component is important because nearly all freshmen live on campus.
+The residential life component is important because nearly all first-year students live on campus.
 FYE Resident Assistants work with residents in their hall to establish a respectful and inclusive community.
 The residential living and learning experience at USD seeks to establish a strong academic community that supports student learning outside the classroom.
 Students in first year halls will have the opportunity to attend programs designed to help them begin successful college careers.

 Living on campus allows for an easy and exciting transition to life at USD.
 This is a vital part of the USD experience, so we require that students live on campus for their first and second years.
 First year students live in themed residence halls, while our second year students live in apartment-style housing communities.
 We want our students to be engaged both inside and outside the classroom, involved in our many organizations and events, and connected to their peers and professors.
 By living on campus, students are immersed in the Torero community, have easy access to on-campus events and are but a short walk from the resources they need to be successful.
 Studies have also shown that students living on campus perform higher academically.